0xPolygon/polygon-docs/docs/pos/how-to/bridging/l1-l2-communication/state-transfer.md

 comments: true
 ---

 Polygon validators continuously monitor a contract on Ethereum chain called `StateSender`.
 Each time a registered contract on Ethereum chain calls this contract, it emits an event.
 Using this event Polygon validators relay the data to another contract on Polygon chain.
-This **State Sync** mechanism is used to send data from Ethereum to Polygon.
+This *state sync* mechanism is used to send data from Ethereum to Polygon.

 Additionally, Polygon validators send the transaction hash, namely *checkpoint*, of each transaction on the PoS chain to Ethereum on a regular basis.
 You can use this to validate any transaction that took place on Polygon.
 Once a transaction has been verified to have occurred on the PoS chain, the corresponding action can then be executed on Ethereum.

 These two mechanisms can be used together to enable two-way data (state) transfer between Ethereum and Polygon.
 To abstract out all these interactions, you can directly inherit our `FxBaseRootTunnel` (on Ethereum) and `FxBaseChildTunnel` (on Polygon) contracts.

-## Root Tunnel Contract
+## Root tunnel contract

 Use the `FxBaseRootTunnel` contract from [here](https://github.com/jdkanani/fx-portal/blob/main/contracts/tunnel/FxBaseRootTunnel.sol).
 This contract gives access to the following functions: